 - National Guideline Clearinghouse – The U.S. Agency for Healthcare Research and Quality maintains this site to provide evidence-based clinical practice guidelines.

 - Ovid MEDLINE – Nearly 23 million records with information on the life sciences.

 - Lexi-Comp – Integrates industry-leading databases to make it easy for you to search for clinical information.

 - Pharmacists Mutual – A site for investment advice and insurance especially for pharmacists.

-- Job Search Questions – Includes advice on searching for jobs, interviewing, and resumes.
+- Pharmacy Career Guide – Includes advice on searching for jobs, interviewing, and resumes.

 - IPA Membership Application (3 Pharmacist Membership Tiers)

-- Leadership Pharmacy Conference – IPA provides this opportunity for pharmacists who have graduated in the last 15 years to develop their leadership skills.
+- Leadership Pharmacy Conference – IPA provides this opportunity for pharmacists residing and/or practicing in Iowa or Wisconsin within their first three (3) to fifteen (15) years of practice.
 It’s educational, professionally rewarding, and fun!

-- Iowa Student Loan - IPA has partnered with Iowa Student Loan to help you consolidate your student loans.
+- ISL Education Lending - IPA has partnered with ISL Education Lending to help you consolidate your student loans.

 - American College of Clinical Pharmacy (ACCP)